Avalanche take 3-0 series lead over Preds with 7-3 win

 Valeri Nichushkin added an empty-net goal with 2:46 left.
 The Avs had a couple missed opportunities once Nashville pulled goalie Connor Ingram with more than 4 minutes remaining.

 Avalanche goalie Darcy Kuemper was hurt with a minute left in the first period.
-Pavel Francouz replaced him and made 20 saves in his seventh playoff appearance of his career.
+Pavel Francouz replaced him and made 18 saves in his seventh career playoff appearance.
+Francouz didn’t see what happened to Kuemper, only that his teammate was in a lot of pain and he was going in immediately.

+Bednar said Kuemper took a stick to the eye, leaving him with swelling.
+Kuemper will be re-evaluated and could be available Monday night for Game 4.

+“I didn’t even know that something like this could happen until today,” Francouz said.
+“I’ve never seen such an injury.
+It’s obviously scary that the stick can fit into the cage, but I think it’s a really small chance that something like this can happen.”

 Matt Duchene, Eeli Tolvanen and captain Roman Josi each scored goals for Nashville.
 Alexandre Carrier had two assists.

-This is the first time the Predators have trailed 0-3 in a series, and they will try to avoid being swept for the first time in their 15 playoff appearances in Game 4 on Monday night.
+This is the first time the Predators have trailed 0-3 in a series, and they will try to avoid being swept for the first time in their 15 playoff appearances.

+“We have to win one,” Nashville coach John Hynes said.
+“You look at it right now we’ve got a group that’s been resilient.
+We know what it is.
+And you’re not out of a series until it hits four.”

 Colorado has simply dominated the Predators, outscoring them 16-6 with a 137-81 difference in shots through the first three games.